wesselvdrest/LAMAS-EpistemicRiddleSolver/ANALYSIS.md

  So K{A}p is not valid in the given model.
  ```

-Repeating this for all atoms given in the first proposition shows they are all not valid in the current model.
+Repeating this process for all disjuncts given in the proposition shows they are all invalid in the current model.

 ------------------------------------------------------------------------------------------------------------------